razvanstanga/varnish-caching-wordpress-plugin/readme.txt

 With the current configuration and the way Wordpress works, this can still happen with POST/AJAX requests.

 == Changelog ==

+= 1.4.3 =
+* Truncate option added for too many 'trying to purge' messages.
+Added check for ZipArchive class to download VCLs.

+= 1.4.2 =
+* Bugfix release.
+Replaced home_url with plugins_url to show VCaching image

 = 1.4.1 =
 * Do not cache static files on admin domain